THE PROPHECY

 While I was speaking and praying, confessing my sin and the sin of my people Israel and making my request to the LORD my God for his holy hill--while I was still in prayer, Gabriel, the man I had seen in the earlier vision, came to me in swift flight about the time of the evening sacrifice.
 He instructed me and said to me, 'Daniel, I have now come to give you insight and understanding.
 As soon as you began to pray, an answer was given, which I have come to tell you, for you are highly esteemed.
 Therefore, consider the message and understand the vision:...

-When Daniel began to pray, he had come to the right place.
-And, the response of his Lord was immediate.
-Instantly, Gabriel was dispatched from before The Throne to go to Babylon and to bring further revelation to Daniel concerning his people, the Jews.
+When Daniel began to pray that day, he surely never dreamed what was about to happen next!
+God's response was immediate.
+Instantly, Gabriel was dispatched from before God's Throne to go to Babylon and give further revelation to Daniel concerning his people, the Jews.
 Isaiah 1:18, says,

 'Come now, let us reason together', says the LORD.
 'Though your sins are like scarlet, they shall be as white as snow; though they are red as crimson, they shall be like wool.'

-God's response to one of his saint's prayers for forgiveness (or intercession for one of their brothers or sisters) is always the same.
+God's response to one of his saint's prayers for forgiveness (often, even in intercession for one of their brothers or sisters) is always the same.
 Yes! ...
 Yes! ...
 Yes!
 (I John 1:9).
-God can say that, by the way, because of what his Son did on the cross.
+Our God can say that because of what his Son has done on the cross.
 As you have it in I John 1:7,

-But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us (the tense of the verb here = keeps on cleansing us) from all sin.
+But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us (the tense of the verb here is: keeps on cleansing) from all sin.

 While he was still praying, suddenly, a hand touched his shoulder.
-Then, for the second time, Daniel found himself looking up into the face of that great Archangel of God named Gabriel.
-Under the inspiration of the Holy Spirit, he records that Gabriel came to me in swift flight.
-This implies distance and spatial quantities between where Gabriel had been ... to where Gabriel was sent.
+And, for the second time, Daniel found himself looking up into the face of God's great Archangel, Gabriel.
+Under the inspiration of the Holy Spirit, Daniel records, he came to me in swift flight.
+This implies distance and spatial quantities between where Gabriel had been and where Gabriel had been sent.
 It had taken him around 3 minutes to make his flight.
 Wouldn't you and I like to know just how far that distance actually was!
-If Gabriel had flown at the speed of light (186 282.397 miles per second, in a vacuum), he traveled approximately 560,000 miles.
-However, I suspect that in the spirit realm there are no such terrestrial limitations ... so the distance was probably much, much further.
-Be that as it may, it took Gabriel a good bit of time to travel from where he was ... to where Daniel was.
-But, God heard Daniel the instant his lips said, O Lord.
+If Gabriel had flown at the speed of light (186 282.397 miles per second in a vacuum), he had traveled approximately 560,000 miles.
+However, I suspect, that in the spirit realm, there are no such terrestrial limitations ... so the distance was probably much, much further.
+Be that as it may, it took Gabriel a good bit of time to travel from where he was to where Daniel was.
+However, God heard Daniel the instant his lips said, O Lord.
 Our God is a very, very available God.
 He is closer than the very next breath you and I draw.
-He is omnipresent as well as omniscient.
+He is both omnipresent and omniscient.
 As the Apostle Paul put it to his audience on Mars Hill in Athens,

 God did this so that men would seek him and perhaps reach out for him and find him, though he is not far from each one of us.
 'For in him we live and move and have our being...
 Acts 17:27-28a